Seahopper: History

 The Seahopper was developed in the 1970s by Geoff Lennard.
-After approximately a decade, Lennard sold the business to Steve Rea.
-Originally, the yard only built the two smaller models.
-In 1997, at the request of Mark Walters, a larger dinghy was developed, somewhat similar to the Mirror.
-This model became the Kontender.
-For a few years Rea and Walters cooperated in the building, promoting, and selling of the three models of Seahoppers.
-After a few years, the collaboration separated into two companies: Seahopper and Stowaway.
-Stowaway built its own, similar, copies of the Seahoppers, though eventually further development made them more distinct.
+Approximately a decade later, Lennard sold the business to Steve Rea.
+Initially, the yard only constructed the two smaller models.
+However, in 1997, at the request of Mark Walters, a larger dinghy similar to the Mirror was developed, which became known as the Kontender.
+For a period of time, Rea and Walters collaborated in the building, promoting, and selling of the three models of Seahoppers.
+Eventually, the collaboration led to the formation of two separate companies: Seahopper and Stowaway.
+While Stowaway initially produced similar copies of the Seahoppers, further development eventually led to more distinct designs.

 Construction

 The hull of a Seahopper is built from 5mm-thick plywood.
 A sturdy PVC membrane allows it to fold, while keeping the water out.
 To unfold it into a boat one slots in the thwarts, the seats and the transom.

-Seahoppers are centreboard prams.
-The centreboard together with the skeg give the boats their directinal stability.
-Additionally, the skeg includes a skeg wheel that allows moving and launching the boat without the need to carry it or to use a launching trolley.
-The transom bow is formed by the membrane, clearly indicating that the boat is a folding boat; on the inside a transom is inserted to make it rigid.
-The transom stern is formed of two flaps on the inside and the membrane on the outside.
-To this transom a bracket can be added to attach a rudder or an outboard, or both.
+Seahoppers are centreboard prams, characterized by their centerboard and skeg, which provide directional stability.
+Additionally, the skeg features a skeg wheel, facilitating movement and launching of the boat without the need for carrying or using a launching trolley.
+The transom bow is defined by the membrane, indicating that the boat is a folding boat; internally, a transom is inserted to provide rigidity.
+The transom stern consists of two flaps on the inside and the membrane on the outside.
+A bracket can be added to this transom to attach a rudder, an outboard motor, or both.